Jean And David W Wallace Foundation Inc

 - Other Connecticut healthcare and educational institutions

-Geographic and Mission Alignment: Organizations in Connecticut (particularly Fairfield and New Haven counties) focused on neuroscience, healthcare innovation, medical education, or business/economics education may align with demonstrated funding patterns, though the foundation's highly selective approach means direct solicitation is not possible.
+Geographic and Mission Alignment: Organisations in Connecticut (particularly Fairfield and New Haven counties) focused on neuroscience, healthcare innovation, medical education, or business/economics education may align with demonstrated funding patterns, though the foundation's highly selective approach means direct solicitation is not possible.

 Decision Timeline